+INDIVIDUALS (I) -(Online Submissions/Email)

 I-1 YONATAN AHITUV

+Comment I-1-1

 To whom it may concern, The ONT airport deserves an effective transit connection, and for that reason, I highly oppose any sort of "autonomous vehicle tunnel" to ONT.
 These have been highly ineffective in Las Vegas, suffer from all sorts of safety, reliability, and capacity issues.
 For example, cars cannot follow closely to one another and must keep a distance, they also must autonomously follow curves, and each require an individual battery.
 If only there was a technology which would allow these cars to follow closely, and raise capacity, decrease costs by having one motorized vehicle carry others, and some sort of system that would allow the vehicles to follow the path easily...oh wait, that's called a train.
 Please instead connect ONT via an A-line extension or a DMU shuttle which can later be converted to an Arrow connection and save valuable taxpayer dollars.

+Response to Comment I-1-1

-The commenter's opposition to the proposed Project has been noted for the record.
+The commenter's opposition to the Build Alternative has been noted for the record.
 Refer to Master Response 1 for discussion of the Alternative development process and the discussion of the Alternatives considered but withdrawn from further consideration.
 Refer to Master Response 2 for the discussion of fleet size and capacity of the autonomous vehicle.

 I-2 JOSE DENNIS DIMAPILIS ALABASO

+Comment I-2-1

 I think I'm beginning to like it.
 Why?
 Because it could become the perfect connection from Rancho Cucamonga Metrolink Station to Terminals 4 & 2 located near the bus tops of Ontario International Airport.
 For the International Terminal: Will there be an addition for both 'British Airways' and perhaps 'Air France/KLM' in nonstop European Flights?

+Response to Comment I-2-1

-The commenter's support for the proposed Project has been noted for the record.
-Airport operation regarding European flights are the responsibility of the OIAA and is not part of the proposed Project description for analysis.
+The commenter's support for the Build Alternative has been noted for the record.
+European flights operating out of the airport are the responsibility of the Ontario International Airport Authority (OIAA) and are not included in the scope of this analysis.